-Admitted students who want to be considered for an assistantship must submit a separate application for assistantship consideration by March 1.
+Admitted students who want to be considered for an assistantship must submit a separate application for consideration by their area of concentration.

-Once all the materials are received and the online application is complete, materials will be reviewed by the Parks College's Office of Graduate Education and Research before being sent to the engineering program for a recommendation.
-The final decision is made by the Parks College associate dean of graduate education and research.
+Once all the materials are received and the online application is complete, materials will be reviewed by the School of Science and Engineering's Office of Graduate Education before being sent to the engineering program for a recommendation.
+The final decision is made by the associate dean of graduate education.